manticoresoftware/docker/README.md

 docker run --name manticore -v $(pwd)/manticore.conf:/etc/manticoresearch/manticore.conf -v $(pwd)/data/:/var/lib/manticore -p 127.0.0.1:9306:9306 -d manticoresearch/manticore
 ```

 Take into account that Manticore search inside the container is run under user `manticore`.
-Performing operations with index files (like creating or rotating plain indexes) should be also done under `manticore`.
+Performing operations with tables (like creating or rotating plain indexes) should be also done under `manticore`.
 Otherwise the files will be created under `root` and the search daemon won't have rights to open them.
-For example here is how you can rotate all indexes:
+For example here is how you can rotate all plain indexes:

 ```bash
 docker exec -it manticore gosu manticore indexer --all --rotate
 ```

 You can also set individual `searchd` and `common` configuration settings using Docker environment variables.

-The settings must be prefixed with their section name, example for in case of `mysql_version_string` the variable must be named `searchd_mysql_version_string`:
+The settings must be prefixed with their section name, for example to change value of setting `mysql_version_string` in section `searchd` the variable must be named `searchd_mysql_version_string`:

 ```bash
 docker run --name manticore  -p 127.0.0.1:9306:9306  -e searchd_mysql_version_string='5.5.0' -d manticoresearch/manticore
 ```

 In case of `listen` directive, you can pass using Docker variable `searchd_listen` new listening interfaces in addition to the default ones.
 Multiple interfaces can be declared separated by semi-colon ("|").
 For listening only on network address, the `$ip` (retrieved internally from `hostname -i`) can be used as address alias.

 For example `-e searchd_listen='9316:http|9307:mysql|$ip:5443:mysql_vip'` will add an additional SQL interface on port 9307, a SQL VIP on 5443 running only on the instance IP  and HTTP on port 9316, beside the defaults on 9306 and 9308, respectively.